AngelProtocolFinance/ap-documentation/src/functional/overview/why-use-angel-protocol.md

 ## Cost-leading Pricing Model

 We believe in democratizing access to financial opportunity regardless of a person’s wealth or location.
 Thus, we charge no setup costs, take no cut of incoming contributions, and have no subscription fees.
 We only win when our customers win, charging 1% on balances (per annum) and 1.5% on withdrawals (of funds leaving Angel Protocol).
 Simple, transparent, and inclusive.
-We plan to introduce a premium service in the future for those seeking a dedicated account manager, white-glove helpdesk, technical assistance for integration, and help with admin/legal.
+We plan to introduce a premium service in the future for those seeking a dedicated account manager, white-glove help desk, technical assistance for integration, and help with admin/legal.
 Currently, the cost is free: <a href="https://angelprotocol.io/talk-to-us/" target="blank">talk to us</a>.

 ## Who uses Angel Protocol?